uikit/uikit-site/docs/pages/dropnav.md

 ## Accessibility

-The Navbar component adheres to the [Menu or Menu bar WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/menu/) and automatically sets the appropriate WAI-ARIA roles, states and properties.
+The Dropnav component adheres to the [Menu or Menu bar WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/menu/) and automatically sets the appropriate WAI-ARIA roles, states and properties.

-- The *navbar* has the `menubar` role.
+- The *dropnav* has the `menubar` role.
 - The *nav items* and *toggle items* have the `menuitem` role, the `aria-expanded` state and the `aria-haspopup` property.
 - The *toggle items* also have the `aria-label` property.

 ### Keyboard interaction

-The Navbar component can be accessed through keyboard using the following keys.
+The Dropnav component can be accessed through keyboard using the following keys.

-- The <kbd>tab</kbd> or <kbd>shift+tab</kbd> keys place focus inside or outside of the navbar.
+- The <kbd>tab</kbd> or <kbd>shift+tab</kbd> keys place focus inside or outside of the dropnav.
-- The <kbd>left/right arrow</kbd> keys navigate through the navbar items.
+- The <kbd>left/right arrow</kbd> keys navigate through the dropnav items.
 In hover mode the dropdown will open automatically.
 If the focus is on the last item, it move to the first item.
-- The <kbd>enter</kbd> or <kbd>space</kbd> keys open and close the dropdown of the focused navbar item.
+- The <kbd>enter</kbd> or <kbd>space</kbd> keys open and close the dropdown of the focused dropnav item.
 - The <kbd>up/down arrow</kbd> keys navigates through the nav items in a dropdown.
 If the focus is on the last item, it move to the first item.
 - The <kbd>esc</kbd> key closes any dropdown even if focus has moved to another element.